rbw/pyfiq/README.md

 ### Installing

-`pyfiq` is already published on PyPI, but not yet included in deployment pipelines.
-For now, install directly from the Git master branch to try it out:
+`pyfiq` is on PyPI, but for now install directly from the Git master branch to try it out:

 ```bash
 $ pip install git+https://github.com/rbw/pyfiq.git